 One year ago today, I was sitting in a nail salon with my feet in a tub of warm water.
 My maid of honor sat on one side of me, and my sister-in-law sat on the other.
 It was just hours before my wedding rehearsal, and for the first time in days, I was finally getting a chance to relax.
 The typical Florida summer routine was in effect: afternoon thunderstorms.
 But I could have cared less about the rain.
 I didn't care that the humidity was making my hair extra frizzy or my face extra shiny.
 I was getting married in less than 24 hours.
 I was less than one day away from marrying the love of my life.
 The man who I had known since I was 16.
 The man who had swept me off my feet when I was 18.
 The man who was there with me and for me for so many big events in my life, and who would now be a part of every major event in my life from now until eternity.

 The night before the wedding, I barely slept.
 All I wanted was for it to be 2 p.m. so it would be time to greet Joey at the altar.
 When it was finally time to get up, I took a shower and settled in front of the TV to play Guitar Hero before the girls and the makeup and hair people arrived.
 The morning seemed to drag on forever, and I could barely sit still.
 Once my hair and makeup were in place, all I could do to stay sane was keep making laps around the house.
 Making sure all of the girls liked their hair and makeup, and everything was okay with their dresses.
 Playing with my dog.
 Eating (I did a lot of this the morning of my wedding).
-Flipping channels between Bridezillas and the movie Elizabethtown.
+Flipping channels between Bridezillas and Elizabethtown.
 When the photographer arrived, I was relieved to finally put on the dress and know that I was one step closer to walking out the door and arriving at the church.

 The skies opened up around one, sending down buckets of rain and making my dog run for cover from the thunder.
 It poured the entire way to the church, and all I could do was smile and (attempt to) dance in the back of the limo.